Cezary Polak: Kotwica Kołobrzeg

 On 13 July 2023, Polak's transfer to Kotwica Kołobrzeg was announced by Garbarnia.
 In his new club, he was assigned squad number #4.
 He debuted in Kotwica in a 1–0 home loss against Polonia Bytom, it was also his debut in a starting lineup.
 He scored his first goal for a new team in the 34th minute of a 3–3 away draw in Polish Cup with Pogoń Siedlce, he was also given a red card at the end of that match.

 During the winter break, he rejected a €150,000 transfer offer made by an undisclosed Danish club.
 Three Ekstraklasa clubs, Legia Warsaw, Raków Częstochowa and Radomiak Radom also made their offers.
 On 10 March 2024, he scored an own goal in a home loss against Skra Częstochowa, setting its result to 0–1.
 Together with Kotwica, he advanced to I liga.
 Throughout the summer break, more offers to transfer him were made.
 Raków Częstochowa offered €300,000 for his transfer, as well as Aalborg Boldspilklub and 1.
 FC Magdeburg.
 Wisła Kraków was also interested in acquiring him for the same amount of money, but they were unsuccessful due to their inability to pay Kotwica directly.

 Jagiellonia Białystok

 On 3 September 2024, after successfully undergoing medical testing a day prior, Polak was transferred to Ekstraklasa club Jagiellonia Białystok on a three-year deal.
 In Jagiellonia, he was assigned squad number 5.

+Loan to Miedź Legnica

+On 24 January 2026, Polak was sent on loan to second division club Miedź Legnica until the end of the season.
+He appeared in 15 league games and recorded one assist, before returning to Jagiellonia at the end of the season.